 [Tax treatment of 'zero coupon' and 'deep discount' stocks and removal of embargo on company issues of this type of stock announced 25 June.
-BOC announced issue of £100 million conventional bond 10 September.]
+BOC announced issue of £100 million conventional bond 10 September, followed by other companies.]

 Zeros broaden options available to companies, though not expected to transform captial market.
 Best hopes for resurgence of market provided by lower interest rates and inflation, for which we are on course.